What's a data lake?

 Data is everywhere and every organization uses data to make operational and business decisions.
 So, it’s important that an organization’s data is managed well.
 This requires models capable of structuring and storing holistic data as well as providing rich analytics as needed.

 A data lake stores, manages, and secures voluminous amounts of raw or unprocessed data in one place.
 The data is generally in multiple different formats and obtained from various sources.
 Data lakes are a flexible and scalable way to manage and store this raw data.
-For the user, it provides easy access to several data formats in a central datastore using a single query and virtual query tools.
+For the enterprise user, it provides easy access to several data formats in a central datastore using a single query and virtual query tools.

 A data lake is a central repository that ingests and stores petabyte volumes of structured, semi-structured and unstructured data from many diverse sources.
 It comes with secure storage for any type of data - regardless of source, format or size - for later analysis.